 Noble Corp.
-(NE) expects to have its Noble Discoverer rig ready for Royal Dutch Shell Plc (RDSA) to resume drilling in Alaska’s Chukchi Sea next year, after fixing issues raised during a U.S. Coast Guard inspection.
+(NE:US) expects to have its Noble Discoverer rig ready for Royal Dutch Shell Plc (RDSA) to resume drilling in Alaska’s Chukchi Sea next year, after fixing issues raised during a U.S. Coast Guard inspection.

 The Coast Guard determined the ship’s propulsion and safety management systems need attention, the Zug, Switzerland-based company said in a statement today.
 Noble expects to fix the ship before the Arctic drilling season begins when sea ice clears in six months or so, said John Breed, a company spokesman in Sugar Land, Texas.

 Shell invested $4.5 billion in offshore leases and equipment and fought at least 50 lawsuits from environmental groups to begin drilling in the Chukchi, the first wells in the Arctic waters in about 20 years.
 The Hague-based company is operating the rig under a two-year contract at a rate of $240,000 a day, according to a Dec.
 6 Noble report.

 The Coast Guard is “looking at the vessel from a performance standpoint and they’re asking us to look into this further,” Breed said.
 “We’re developing a hit list of items they want us to address.”